wzy6642/wzy6642/README.md

-Publications:
+🔭 Publications:

- - Instructing Large Language Models to Identify and Ignore Irrelevant Conditions by Z. Wu, M. Jiang, C. Shen.
-Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2024.
+ - [Instructing Large Language Models to Identify and Ignore Irrelevant Conditions](https://wzy6642.github.io/I3C.github.io/) by Z. Wu, C. Shen, M. Jiang.
+Annual Conference of the North American Chapter of the Association for Computational Linguistics ([NAACL](https://2024.naacl.org/)), 2024.
  - Get an A in Math: Progressive Rectification Prompting by Z. Wu, M. Jiang, C. Shen.
 AAAI Conference on Artificial Intelligence (AAAI), 2024.

 <!--